Cedar Waxwing Nesting, Feeding, and Social Behaviors

 Show Table of Contents

 The sleek and handsome Cedar Waxwing is one of the most welcome avian visitors.
-Its silky plumage sometimes defies seeing individual feathers.
+Its silky plumage can make the bird look almost too smooth to have individual feathers.

 Appearance: Size, Field Marks